Masto.host is a service provided by WAP – Web Access Platforms, Unipessoal, LDA.

 I only request and store essential information to offer the services in Masto.host.

-The only information I request and/or store is:
+The only information request is:

-- the domain/subdomain used for the instance
+- domain/subdomain for installations

-As GDPR requires that a DPO (Data Protection Officer) be named, obviously the DPO for Masto.host is me (Hugo Gameiro).
+As GDPR requires that a DPO (Data Protection Officer) be named, obviously, the DPO for Masto.host is me (Hugo Gameiro).

 Privacy of the Hosting Service

 When it comes to the hosting service of Mastodon servers, I am solely a Data Processor.
 Meaning that I process the data that the server owners (that are the Data Controllers) request of me and permit me to do so.

 As a data processor, I employ the best security to keep the data private, namely keeping the servers and software up to date and only remotely accessible using private keys.